-2.5.
+2.6.
 UNION LEAVE REIMBURSEMENT

-- a.
+a.
 Union Leave, reimbursed to the County, shall be available as follows:

 - (1) The President shall be eligible for up to eleven (11) hours of Union Leave per week.
 Leave may not be carried over from week-to-week.
-The President shall not be required to use this time for time the President would otherwise be entitled to under the law or by way of this contract.
-In addition, the President is eligible for up to eighty (80) annual hours of Union Leave for the purposes of attending union-related training, meetings and conferences. - (2) The Vice President, Secretary and Treasurer are eligible for up to twenty (20) hours of Union Leave per month which may not be carried over from month-to-month.
-The Union Board members-at-large, inclusive of the Peace Officers Unit, the Law Enforcement Support Unit, and Supervising Law Enforcement Support Unit shall be eligible for three (3) hours per month of Union Leave for the purpose of attending Union Board meetings.
+The President will not be required to use this time for time the President would otherwise be entitled to under the law or by way of this contract.
+In addition, the President is eligible for up to eighty (80) annual hours of Union Leave for the purposes of attending union-related training, meetings and conferences. - (2) The Vice President, Secretary and Treasurer are eligible for up to twenty (20) hours of Union Leave per month, which may not be carried over from month-to-month.
+Union board members are eligible for three (3) hours per month of Union Leave for the purpose of attending Union board meetings.
 These hours may not be carried over from month-to-month.
-In addition, the same Board members shall be eligible to eighty (80) annual hours of Union Leave for the purpose of Union-related training, meetings and conferences.
+In addition, the same board members are eligible for up to eighty (80) annual hours of Union Leave for the purpose of union-related training, meetings and conferences.

-- b.
+b.
 Union Leave time is subject to the following:

-- (1) Use of Union Leave time requires pre-notification and approval by the employee's immediate supervisor and may only be denied due to business necessity. - (2) Employees must submit Union Leave time requests to their supervisor or manager via email, with the subject line "SCCJEU-Reimbursed Release Time - Z280", and copy the Office of Labor Relations at labor_relations@saccounty.gov. - (3) Union Leave time shall be at no cost to the County, and the Union shall be responsible for the full cost of the leave time as determined by the County. - (4) When recording Union Leave time on their timesheet, employees must use

-Absence/Attendance Code Z280.
+- (1) Use of Union Leave time requires pre-notification and approval by the employee's immediate supervisor and may only be denied due to business necessity. - (2) Employees must submit Union Leave time requests to their supervisor or manager via email, with the subject line "SCCJEU-Reimbursed Release Time - Z280", and copy the Office of Labor Relations at labor_relations@saccounty.gov. - (3) Union Leave time shall be at no cost to the County, and the Union shall be responsible for the full cost of the leave time as determined by the County. - (4) When recording Union Leave time on their timesheet, employees must use Absence/Attendance Code Z280.
 They must also include a Receiver Order Number and Activity Type Code, which vary by employee and assignment.

-Any questions about this information should be directed to the Office of Labor Relations t the email address provided.
+Any questions about this information should be directed to the Office of Labor Relations at the email address provided.

 - (5) The Union shall submit to the Office of Labor Relations a monthly log of any Union Leave used under this provision.
 Failure to provide the log upon request by the County will result in the suspension of leave under this provision until such time as the requested log is submitted to the County.
-The log must include the following details: date of use, hours of leave used, Union Leave type (i.e. general or union-related training/conference), employee name, department, job classification and Union position. - c.
+The log must include the following details: date of use, hours of leave used, Union Leave type (general or union-related training/conference), employee name, department, job classification and Union position. - c.
 Union reimbursement to the County shall be governed as follows: - (1) The County will maintain a COMPASS customer account for the Union.
 Individuals using Union Leave time will enter an Order Number that corresponds with the Union's customer account on their timesheet.
 Each month, an invoice will be provided to the Union with the charges incurred for that particular month.
 The invoice will include the employee's name, classification, date, hours and total amount due.
 Payment is due within thirty (30) days from the date of invoice. - (2) If payment for Union Leave time is not received within sixty (60) days of the invoice date, Union Leave time will not be authorized for any officer or board member until payment is received and all account balances are in good standing.